Intrinsic value is the future value of an asset. Let’s see how Warren Buffett calculates Intrinsic value and use his formula on Indian stocks

 Intrinsic value is the investor’s perception of the future value of an asset.
 Everything has an intrinsic value.

-A few examples of intrinsic value are company, stock, bond, gold, or real estate.
+Examples of intrinsic value are a company, stock, bond, gold, or real estate.

-The intrinsic value bonds are stable and don’t change too much with time.
+The intrinsic value bonds are stable and don’t change much with time.

 A government bond with an investment of 1Lakh and after a few years to become 1.2Lakh has a future perceived value of 1.2Lakh.
 So its intrinsic value for the investor after the period is 1.2Lakh.

 Similarly, a ₹500 note has an intrinsic value of ₹500 in India.
-However, a traveler in a foreign country, the intrinsic value of ₹500 varies depending on the forex rate changes for the Indian Rupees and that country’s currency.
+However, for a traveller in a foreign country, the intrinsic value of ₹500 varies depending on the forex rate changes for the Indian Rupees and that country’s currency.

 Warren Buffett’s Concept of Intrinsic Value?

-When it comes to stock, the intrinsic value is not so apparent like other asset classes like gold, bond, or even for that matter real estate.
+When it comes to stock, the intrinsic value is not so apparent as other asset classes like gold, bond, or, even for that matter, real estate.

-So when the intrinsic value of the stock is not so obvious, we have to make sure we try to estimate it correctly before investing.
+So when the stock’s intrinsic value is not so obvious, we have to estimate it correctly before investing.

 The best person to define intrinsic value is none other than Warren Buffett.
 So here is what he has to say about how he finds the intrinsic value of a stock.

-You can watch this video to see how Warren Buffett answers to a question about what is intrinsic value.
+You can watch this video to see how Warren Buffett answers a question about what intrinsic value is.

 To sum up what he has said: